5 Easy To Use Miso Substitutes So You Can Cook Your Dish!

 Miso also has a more creamy structure than the soy liquid, so you might want to add something else with that creamy texture, depending on the dish you’re making.

 Tahini is a paste made from seeds of soil sesame.
-This looks a bit like miso paste and has a similar texture to replace it in recipes where you want to avoid miso paste.
+This looks a bit like white miso paste and has a similar texture to replace it in recipes where you want to avoid miso paste.

 If a recipe uses large amounts of miso, tahini probably won’t work as the flavor profile is more smooth and nutty compared to the salty/savory taste of miso.